Skip to content

 Who interpretsDr.
 Nikola Topalovic, MD PhD — expert report reviewAlgorithmic dashboard + clinician review

-TurnaroundResults from 7 days2-3 weeks for full panel
+TurnaroundResults in 7–14 days2-3 weeks for full panel

 Hormones depthTotal + free T, SHBG, sensitive E2, full HPG axisTotal T + estradiol; sensitive E2 not standard